Primary Navigation Mobile

 The Civic’s 9.0-inch touchscreen infotainment system isn’t particularly flashy or clever, and its interface isn’t quite as clear or as easy to use as the best systems from Kia or Ford.
 That being said, it’s great that Honda hasn’t placed too many responsibilities onto it, and it does perform its main functions well.

-Although it is easier to simply use Apple CarPlay or Android Auto to connect your smartphone.
-The former works wirelessly but you will need to plug in to one of the Civic’s USB ports to use the latter.
+It’s probably easier to simply use Apple CarPlay or Android Auto to connect your smartphone.
+The former works wirelessly but we had to plug in to one of the Civic’s USB ports to use the latter.
 And it’s a shame they’re not USB-C, as is the latest trend.

 133